 I want my images to reflect MLA’s community spirit.
 By including the older students, the kindergarten portraits show more of the community spirit that I have always witnessed.
 I remember when my fourth grade son started MLA.
 He liked having the older role models.
 Did the older kids realize how much they were appreciated?

 Today is Cesar Chavez Day.
 Some agencies and districts honor the holiday.
-It’s a complicated holiday for many reasons.
-I think that the holiday is even more complicated, because it calls for us to honor community building.… Read the rest
+It’s a complicated holiday for many reasons.… Read the rest

 On Valentine’s weekend, I photographed The Crucible’s 2016 version of their Hot Couture fashion show.
 This year’s theme was Alchemy & Ardor, “A Fusion of Fashion and Fire.”
 This was the third year that I photographed the show.
 Every year I learn something unexpected about creativity; each year I learn something about myself.